gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday October 16,
+* Monday October 23,
   8:00pm [Mountain][mtn]:
-  we will have a roundtable discussion of
+  we will continue our roundtable discussion of
   Dr. Tara Smith's [Arkansas Law Review](http://media.law.uark.edu/arklawreview/) article, ["What Good Is Religious Freedom?
 Locke, Rand, and the Non-Religious Case for Respecting It"][article1]